ajhayden/TechnicalInterviewCourse/Unit_02_Problem_Solving_Strategies/README.md

 ## Basic Problem Solving Steps

 Technical interviews can be very different depending on the company or the interviewer.
 However, most if not all interviews require certain basic skills.
-The following list are common problem solving steps that would help any interviewee perform well in an interview.
+The following list are common problem solving steps that would help an interviewee perform well in an interview.

 1. Breathe
 2. Listen to understand